evandisoft/RedOnion/Kerbalua/Kerbalua/Kerbnlua/Kerbnlua.md

 n objects from the non-main thread's stack to the main thread's stack and then using mainThread.Pop() to pop them off.

 Popping a function off the stack with ToCFunction+Pop(1) and then putting it on again doesn't work.
-Popping Userdata off the stack is also troublesome.
+Looking at their implementation of NLua.Lua.Pop, Popping Userdata off the stack with KeraLua.Lua.Pop(n) seems not safe.

 Execution system for our requirements, that I've deciphered:
-You have main thread in your `Lua state=new Lua();` Then you create a thread: `KeraLua.Lua thread=state.State.NewThread();` This thread will share an environment, including globals, with the main thread, which represented by the Lua class.
+You have main thread in your `Lua state=new Lua();` Then you create a thread: `KeraLua.Lua thread=state.State.NewThread();` This thread will share an environment, including globals, with the main thread `state`, which is represented by the Lua class.
 Now to set some `source` code for execution you say `thread.LoadString(source)`.
-That compiles the code in `source` places the resulting executable code in a function on top of the stack.
+That compiles the code in `source` and places the resulting executable code in a function on top of the stack.
 Then you call `thread.Resume(null,0)` to start that executable code. `thread.Resume(null,0)` calls the function on top of the stack, which is the function we just placed on it.
 Check lua docs for lua_resume to find out more.
 We could have also used the function `thread.Call` to call the code, but using `thread.Resume` allows the code to be interrupted and then resumed.

 I believe that when you call `thread.Resume` with a function on the stack, that thread becomes dedicated to executing that code